TomKrauss/pks-edit/README.md

 ### 1.8.1

+* New
+- A new option "Ignore Binary Files" was added to the find in files dialog, allowing to easily exclude unwanted matches.
+- The find in files dialog remembers now in addition the file name patterns entered before.

 * Improved
 - Find in Files displays a folder browser now to select a path
 - Actions are now consistently enabled/disabled in the PKS Edit UI (also the virtual function keyboard etc...)